Azure/AI-PredictiveMaintenance/README.md

 ### Architecture of the Failure Prediction solution

 ## Related Work
 There is rich content on predictive maintenance in both Microsoft and external websites.
-But most of them are experiments or tutorials to prove just one small aspect of the end to end solution, which can frustrate or confuse a user or solution architect trying to quickly bootstrap a Microsoft solution on proven, state of the art products.
-This template will be extended to provide a means for these contributor to upgrade and roll in their solutions into this template, and retire their old templates.
+But most of them are experiments or tutorials to prove just one small aspect of the end-to-end solution, which can frustrate or confuse a user or solution architect trying to quickly bootstrap a Microsoft solution on proven, state-of-the-art products.
+This template will be extended to provide a means for these contributors to upgrade and roll in their solutions into this template, and retire their old templates.